 The EcoXpert channel partner program, among others, helps and supports companies that have system integration companies to cross the chasm and benefit from new technologies to offer additional services and new revenues to their customers who increasingly seek smart solutions.

-Think about electrical contractors, critical power experts, building management engineers and data center experts who see that the technologies are evolving and need to evolve in order to differentiate themselves in order to be more profitable and grow.
+Think about electrical contractors, critical power experts, building management system (BMS) engineers (more about building management and IoT) and data center experts who see that the technologies are evolving and need to evolve in order to differentiate themselves in order to be more profitable and grow.

 In other words: these are the types of companies where worlds of skillsets have collided in the past (e.g. from mechanical to electrical) and collide and increasingly converge in practice again – and where the real business opportunities of IoT grow exponentially.

 By way of an example: according to June 2017 data from IDC, the IoT use case that will see the fastest spending growth until 2021 globally is airport facilities automation.
 It’s something else than what comes to the mind of people when they speak about IoT.